ThisIsntTheWay/nixie_clock/README.md

 **Driver IC:** 4x K155ID1

 Theoretically, any cylindrical 13 pin IN tube could be used.<br/>
-The PCB will be designed with the dimensions of the IN-14 in mind though.
+However, the PCB will be designed with the dimensions of the IN-14.

 ## Power
-The MCU will be driven using 5V, enough to power the shift registers and driver ICs.<br/>
-The tubes must be supplied with 180V due to their design.

-:information_source: The 180V are sourced externally.<br/>
-No DC-DC step-up circuit diagrams are provided.
+The circuit has an intake of 12VDC, which is used for the following purposes:
+ - Step-up to 170VDC to power all nixie tubes.
+ - Step-down to 5VDC to power all ICs.
+   - This 5VDC is further decreased to 3.3VDC to power the MCU and RTC.

+The reason for 12VDC versus 5VDC is for a much stabler generation of 170V.
+Whilst it is possible to step-up said voltage from just 5VDC as well, it is very taxing on those components.

+:information_source: The step-up circuit for the 170VDC is not included in the schematic.<br/>

 ## Progress
 Circuit diagrams and gerber files are currently WIP and not yet ready for release.<br/>